Dotrebski/qa-portfolio/README.md

 # qa-portfolio

-This repository serves as a portfolio of the projects I have worked on in a QA capacity.
+This repository serves as a portfolio of some of the projects I have worked on in a QA capacity.